-Each Baby Counts is the RCOG's national quality improvement programme to reduce the number of babies who die, or are left with severe disability, as a result of incidents occurring during term labour.
+Each Baby Counts is a national quality improvement programme led by the Royal College of Obstetricians and Gynaecologists (RCOG) to reduce the number of babies who die or are left severely disabled as a result of incidents occurring during term labour.

 In individual maternity units, these events are rare and it is therefore difficult to see clear patterns or identify how best to avoid them.